 You can turn noise cancellation up or down based on the exterior sensors, and also mess with the system’s EQ, though we wish the feature was less abstract, and more inline with most equalizers we’ve seen, such as a graphic EQ.
 There are even more complex features at play as well, including strange quirks we don’t like, such as a default setting on the echoed Concert Hall DSP sound.

 In other words, there’s no getting away from the library of features in the app — Parrot’s app and headphones are linked at the hip, and for those who don’t want a lot of complex options to meddle with, that’s not a good thing.

 As for performance, the Parrot Zik 2.0 have great noise cancellation, and sound quality that is impressive, though not as impressive as Sennheiser’s Momentum Wireless.
-Bottom line, if you love techy gear, and you’re up for a very hands-on, in-depth interface for your headphones, the Parrot Zik 2.0 just might be the headphones for you.
+Bottom line, if you love techy gear, and you’re up for a very hands-on, in-depth interface for your headphones, the Parrot Zik 2.0 just might be the

 But those looking for worry-free cans to simply switch on and play need not apply.